Delaware foster care and adoption guidelines

 Children & Families First: We offer foster care and adoption information sessions on the third Wednesday of each month at 6 p.m. at our offices statewide:

 Delaware is a very small state, so some agencies don’t have regular orientation and training dates.
 They keep a list of interested families and provide meetings when they have a large enough group.
-For more specific information about finding the next training, please contact Amy Cressman, 215-735-9988, Ext.
-319.
+For more specific information about finding the next training, please contact the agencies listed above.

 We have over 555 children waiting in foster care in Delaware.
-Many of these children are able to return to their birth parents or are adopted by relatives or their foster parents.
+Many of these children are able to reunite with their birth parents or are adopted by relatives or their foster parents.

-Presently, the state is recruiting for adoptive families for about 68 of the children.
+Presently, the state is recruiting for adoptive families for over 75 of the children.
 These boys and girls are primarily over the age of 8 and have a wide variety of strengths and positive attributes.
 Keep in mind that they have had some very traumatic experiences and they sometimes struggle – as anyone would – with adjusting to a new family.